goupviet/metastrings/README.md

-metastrings is a NoSQL database.
+metastrings is a NoSQL database extension to MySQL.

 It is a .NET Core solution, soon to be .NET 5, so you can run it on macOS, Linux, and Windows.

-The solution includes libraries for database clients, and programs for adding and querying data.

 I invite brutal criticism, and substantial contributions.